Latest News

 Gold hits record price as US Government Shuts Down

-The STOXX pan-continental index rose 0.7%, bucking the trend.
+In the face of uncertainty, gold prices rose to $3,895 per ounce, a new record for a third consecutive session.
+Meanwhile, the 10-year Treasury yield, the standard, fell by 4 basis points, to 4.1116%.
+The STOXX Europe 600 index rose 1.2%, bucking the trend of the global market.
+It is now hovering near record highs.
 The FTSE 100 in Britain and the SMI in Switzerland outperformed.
-Healthcare stocks jumped, boosted on expectations that they would avoid excessive U.S. tariffs on imports following President Donald Trump's agreement with Pfizer regarding prescription drug prices.
+Healthcare stocks soared on expectations that they would avoid excessive U.S. tariffs following President Donald Trump's agreement with Pfizer regarding prescription drug prices.

 In the STOXX 600, the healthcare sector is ranked third.